 Bridget Biddy Mason (1818 – 1891) was a former slave who won her freedom and settled in Los Angeles.
 She worked as a midwife, operated an orphanage, and founded the city’s first A.M.E. church.
 She saved her money, bought the land, and built a home at 311 Spring Street in Los Angeles.

-Her wealth was estimated at about $3 million dollars.
+Her wealth was estimated at 3 million dollars.
 She became a philanthropist donating to numerous charities, founding a traveler’s aid center, and establishing an elementary school for black children.
 Biddy Mason Memorial Park is named after her.
 She is buried in Evergreen Cemetery in Boyle Heights.

 Women on the beat

 Margaret Queen Adams (1874 – 1974) was the first female deputy sheriff in the US for the Los Angeles County Sheriff’s Office.
-She was buried with her sheriff’s badge just 6 months short of her 100th birthday.
+She was buried with her sheriff’s badge just 6 months from her 100th birthday.

 Georgia Ann Robinson (1879 – 1961) was the first African American woman police officer to work for the Los Angeles Police Department.
 In 1916 there was a shortage of police officers because of the war.
 She volunteered to work for the police department without pay and after several months received a small salary.
 She would refer women to agencies rather than have them go to prison so they could be rehabilitated.